Another coronavirus case reported in L.A. County, bringing total to 20

-Another novel coronavirus case was reported Tuesday, bringing the total up to 20 in Los Angeles County.
+Another case of the novel coronavirus was reported Tuesday in Los Angeles County, bringing the total cases up to 20 in the nation's most populous county.

 A resident who had returned to Los Angeles International Airport from Iran was hospitalized after passing through a screening station at the airport, according to Los Angeles County Department of Public Health's director Barbara Ferrer.

-There have been 17 cases reported by the county and another three reported by the city of Long Beach.
-Community transmission is suspected in one of the county's cases.
+There have been 17 cases reported by the county and another three reported by the city of Long Beach, which has its own public health department.
+Community transmission is suspected in one of the county's cases, meaning officials aren't certain where the patient contracted the virus.

 "We remain confident that if sick people stay home and reduce exposing others to their illness, whether it be COVID-19 or influenza, we’re all better off," Ferrer said.

-There were a total of 133 positive cases confirmed in California as of Monday, including 24 cases from repatriation flights.
+There were a total of 157 positive cases confirmed in California as of Tuesday, including 24 cases from repatriation flights.
+The number doesn't include passengers from the Grand Princess cruise ship, which on Tuesday docked in Oakland with at least 21 confirmed coronavirus patients on board.

+Orange County announced that it has two confirmed and three presumptive coronavirus cases as of Tuesday, as Ventura County reported that its single presumptive coronavirus case has been confirmed by the Centers for Disease Control and Prevention.

 “It’s in everyone's best interests that we slow the transmission," Ferrer said.

-The county has the capacity to run 50 coronavirus tests a day, but two new commercial labs will help double or triple that number, she said.

-Authorities said they're working with homeless shelters, nursing homes, schools and event promoters on their response to the virus.
+Authorities said they're working with homeless shelters, nursing homes, schools and event promoters on their responses to the virus.

+On Tuesday afternoon, concert promoter Goldenvoice announced that it was postponing both the Coachella and Stagecoach music festivals from April to October.

 Homeless shelters and encampments